tedkim97/tedkim97.github.io/showoff.md

 ---
 layout: page
 title: Highlights
+published: false
 ---

-Skip through all the boring stuff and see the stuff that I am relatively proud of
+Skip through all the boring stuff and see the stuff that I am _relatively_ proud of